gamesbook/pyprototypr/docs/index.rst

 The **pyprototypr** documentation consists of the primary sections listed below.

-Although its great to be able to “jump in” and just start using a program, the sections below are designed to be read in order - apart from the examples, they all contain useful information and build on each other.
+Although its great to be able to "jump in" and just start using a program, the sections below are designed to be read in order - apart from the terminology - as they all contain useful information and build on each other.

 1.  `Overview <overview.rst>`_ - a brief introduction of the purpose and